shaivipandey/eas503-notes/chapters/02/namespace.md

 # Namespace and Scope

-**Namespace**: an association between identifiers and the things they they represent in a program.
+**Namespace**: an association between identifiers and the things they represent in a program.
 In Python, modules, classes, and objects act as namespaces.

 **Scope**: The area of a program where a given variable maybe reference.
 For examples, variables defined in functions are said to have local scope.